noahehall/theBookOfNoah/0current/aws/exams/services/compute/SAM.md

   - you can then connect to it and debug in an interactive session throught an IDE
   - good for unit tests, debugging/troubleshooting issues
   - you can also generate sample payloads
+- deployments: traffic shifting (all at once, linear, canary) can be configured in the deployment section of the template.yaml

+### code deploy

+- utilizes the dpeloyment section of the template yaml